Variational Quantum Algorithms: Applications

-{\it Autoencoders.} The autoencoder for data compression is an important primitive in machine learning.
-Here the idea is to force information through a bottleneck while still maintaining the recoverability of the data.
-As a quantum analog, Ref.~\cite{Romero} introduced a VQA for quantum autoencoding, with the goal of compressing quantum data.
-(See~\cite{wan2017quantum,verdon2018universal} for alternative approaches to quantum autoencoders.)
-The input to the algorithm is an ensemble of pure quantum states $\{p_{\mu},\ket{\psi_{\mu}}\}$ on a bipartite system $AB$.
-The goal is then to train an ansatz $U(\vec{\theta})$ to compress this ensemble into the $A$ subsystem, such that one can recover each state $\ket{\psi_{\mu}}$ with high fidelity from subsystem A. The $B$ subsystem is discarded and hence can be thought of as the ``trash”.
+The autoencoder for data compression is an important primitive in machine learning.
+The idea is to force information through a bottleneck while still maintaining the recoverability of the data.
+As a quantum analog, Ref.~\cite{Romero} introduced a VQA for quantum autoencoding, with the goal of compressing quantum data. (see Refs.~\cite{wan2017quantum,verdon2018universal} for alternative approaches to quantum autoencoders.)
+The input to the algorithm is an ensemble of pure quantum states $\{p_{\mu},\ket{\psi_{\mu}}\}$ on a bipartite system $AB$ (here $p_\mu$ are real and positive coefficients such that $\sum_\mu,p_\mu=1)$.
+The goal is then to train an ansatz $U(\vec{\theta})$ to compress this ensemble into the $A$ subsystem, such that one can recover each state $\ket{\psi_{\mu}}$ with high fidelity from subsystem A. The $B$ subsystem is discarded and hence can be thought of as the `trash'.
 Given the close connection between data compression and decoupling~\cite{Romero}, the cost function is based on the overlap between the output state on $B$ and a fixed pure state.
 Recently, a local version of this cost function was also proposed and was shown to train well for large-scale problems~\cite{cerezo2020cost}.
-Quantum autoencoders have seen experimental implementation on quantum hardware~\cite{pepper2019experimental}, and will likely be an important primitive in quantum machine learning.
+Moreover, in Ref.~\cite{cao2020noise}, the autoencoder scheme was generalized to mixed state and a noise-assisted algorithm was provided to improve the recovering fidelity for mixed/pure states.
+Quantum autoencoders have seen experimental implementation on quantum hardware~\cite{pepper2019experimental}, and will likely be an important primitive in QML.